xlcnd/isbnlib/README.rst

 Plugins
 -------

-You can extend the functionality of the library by adding pluggins (for now, just new metadata providers or new bibliographic formatters).
+You can extend the functionality of the library by adding plugins (for now, just new metadata providers or new bibliographic formatters).

+For available plugins check_ here.

+After install, your plugin will blend transparently in ``isbnlib`` (ou will have more options in ``meta`` and ``bibformatters``).

-Start with this template_ and follow the instructions there.
+If you want to develop a plugin, start with this template_ and follow the instructions there.
 For inspiration take a look at goob_.

-After install, your pluggin will blend transparently in ``isbnlib``.

 Remember that plugins **must** support python 2.7 and python 3.4+ (see python-future.org_).

-For available pluggins check_ here.